gomi42/TextOnPath/README.md

 Type | Name | Description
 ------------ | ------------- | ------------
 FontFamily | FontFamily | Gets or sets the preferred top-level font family for the content of the element. double | FontSize | Gets or sets the font size for the content of the element.
+In case `Stretch` is set to true `FontSize` is ignored.
 FontStyle | FontStyle | Gets or sets the font style for the content of the element.
 FontWeight | FontWeight | Gets or sets the top-level font weight for the content of the element.
 FontStretch | FontStretch | Gets or sets the font-stretching characteristics for the content of the element. string | Text | Gets or sets the text contents of a `TextOnPath` object | Path | Gets or sets the path.
 The type is either a `PathFigure` or any derived class from `Geometry`.
 The first figure of a geometry is taken. bool | Warp | Gets or sets a value that indicates whether to display the text warped. bool | Stretch | Gets or sets a value that indicates the text is stretched along the full length of the path.
+If it is set to true `FontSize` is ignored and the font size is set automatically to fit the path length.
 Brush | Fill | Gets or sets the Brush that specifies how the shape's interior is painted.
 Brush | Stroke | Gets or sets the Brush that specifies how the Shape outline is painted. double | StrokeThickness | Gets or sets the width of the Shape outline.